stndn/merpati/weather-etl/README.md

 make venv
 ```

-To download the weather information from Open Meteo:
+To download the weather information from Open-Meteo:
 ```
 make get-weather
 ```

-This will connect to the Open Meteo API and download the weather information as defined in the script.
+This will connect to the Open-Meteo API and download the weather information as defined in the script.
 The output will be saved in the `output` directory.

 To further process the weather data into multiple Parquet files, execute: